Rizxh/Rizxh/README.md

 fun_fact: I think in systems, dream in endpoints, and debug in my sleep
 ```

-I'm **Rico Maulana** — a fullstack developer who believes that technology is only as powerful as the person wielding it with intention.
+I'm **Rico Maulana**, a fullstack developer who believes that technology is only as powerful as the person wielding it with intention.

 I didn't start coding to follow a trend.
-I started because I wanted to *understand* how the digital world is actually built — and more importantly, how to shape it.
+I started because I wanted to *understand* how the digital world is actually built and more importantly, how to shape it.
 Since 2021, I've been obsessed with that question.
 Every project I touch, every line I write, is an attempt to answer it better than the day before.

 My world lives at the intersection of **web development** and **intelligent systems**.
-I build things for the web — clean, performant, scalable — and I'm steadily moving toward a future where the apps I build don't just respond to users, but *think* alongside them.
+I build things for the web clean, performant, scalable and I'm steadily moving toward a future where the apps I build don't just respond to users, but *think* alongside them.

 I'm not chasing buzzwords.
 I'm chasing depth.
-Whether it's tracing how a Next.js server component hydrates on the client, understanding how n8n orchestrates a complex automation workflow, or figuring out how AI agents can be embedded into real products — I want to know the *why* behind the *what*.
+Whether it's tracing how a Next.js server component hydrates on the client, understanding how n8n orchestrates a complex automation workflow, or figuring out how AI agents can be embedded into real products.
+I want to know the *why* behind the *what*.

 My philosophy? **Ship fast.
 Learn deeply.
 Build things that matter.**

-I code not just to create features, but to solve real problems — for real people — with tools that are elegant, efficient, and built to last.
+I code not just to create features, but to solve real problems for real people with tools that are elegant, efficient, and built to last.

 ---